andrewbaxter/good-ormning/readme.md

 ### Vs Diesel

-Good-ormning is functionally most similar to Diesel.
+Good-Ormning is functionally most similar to Diesel.

 #### Diesel